WEDDING DAY PHOTOGRAPHY TIPS

-I want you to get the most out of your photography investment, so I have put together a list to help get the best photos possible (keep in mind, some of these tips may not apply to your specific wedding day)!
+I'm so happy to be here with you to not only photograph your big day, but to help along the way so that you to get the most out of your photography investment!
+I have put together a list to help get the best photos possible (keep in mind, some of these tips may not apply to your specific wedding day)!

-2. Assign a bridesmaid to keep the room tidy.
+2. Assign a bridesmaid and groomsman to keep the room tidy.
 I can/will help clean up the spaces I need but having a tidy area makes everything run smoother.
-I would hate to see empty water bottles, bags, food, etc in your photos.

 5 - Cute ring boxes are always fun to use as a wedding keepsake, and for detail photographs!
-Check out The Mrs. Box!
+Check out The Mrs. Box or Lace Byrd!

 1. If you're having a first look, I encourage you to have just us and you two in the area.
 Take this time to hug, kiss, talk, relax, and ignore us!
 We love the real emotion so take this time to just be together!